pfdubois/BridgeBidding/source/Preliminaries.rst

 things that are in good books written by professionals: extensive examples, and quizzes.
 I list some of my favorite sources in :ref:`Resources <bibliography>`.

-More recently I have taken lessons from Marc Smith, and the purchased the video lessons of Marty Bergen, Rob Barrington and Gavin Wolpert.
-I am definitely a
-#Gavinista.
-Barrington and Wolpert have five years of free Wednesday morning lessons on
-YouTube as well as their commercial lessons.

 Bridge has three big topics: bidding, declarer play, and defense.
 An expert friend who has read my notes commented that the defensive part of your notes ought to be as big as the bidding section.
 Indeed, your side is on